caraml-dev/merlin/docs/user-guide/transformer_expressions.md

 | Comparator| Array of value  |

 #### Output
-New Column that has boolean type and same dimension with original column
+New Series that has boolean type and same dimension with original series

 #### Examples
 Suppose users have table `yourTableName`